luckymanlab/maydan/README.md

 * Grunt

 #Instruction
-To run webservice you need make 3 steps:
+To run webservice you need to make 3 steps:

 * First step: npm i (install all node packages)
 * Next u need to set current way to your mongodb path: